Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hawat (Easy) Linux Box.md

 - Guessed login credentials and was able to login as administrator
 - Found issue tracker zip file
 - Dowloaded file to Kali machine and read the source code
-- From analyzing source code found the program connects to a mysql database and has a priority parameter
+- From analyzing source code found the program connects to a mysql database and has a priority parameter.
+Additionally found "/issue/checkByPriority" directory
+-
 -
 - Text